fuchsteufelswild/KingsRaid/README.md

 Playable Link: https://vahsi.itch.io/kings-raid

+<h3>Introduction</h3>

 The first game I made with Unity.
 My main purpose of making this game was to learn core Unity features and to implement basic RPG features such as Inventory-Store-Character Screen system, Item system includes various types with dynamic creation, Companion-Enemy AI system, and other simple implementations.

+<h3>About The Game</h3>

+Simple dungeoneer like game where you can buy weapons, armors, and potions.
+In addition to this, for a reasonable price a companion can be bought.
+Every weapon may have additional enchanment such as ice or fire, and every weapon has its own skill attack.
+After completion of each level the items in the stores are updated with more sophisticated ones.
+Approximately 75 enemies will spawn at each level and they get stronger gradually as you pass the levels.

+<h3>Design</h3>

 The class diagram of the game can be seen below: